ebalderasr/clonalyzer/README.md

 # Clonalyzer: Kinetics Data Analysis for CHO Cell Clones

 ## Overview
-   **Clonalyzer** is a Python-based tool designed to clean, process, and visualize kinetic data from CHO (Chinese Hamster Ovary) cell clones.
-It is optimized for experiments involving multiple clones and replicates, allowing users to analyze and compare performance across different experimental conditions.
+**Clonalyzer** is a Python-based tool designed to clean, process, and analyze kinetic data from CHO (Chinese Hamster Ovary) cell clones.
+It supports experiments involving multiple clones and replicates, enabling users to evaluate performance across various experimental conditions systematically.

-   Currently, Clonalyzer focuses on data cleaning and previewing the results to ensure data integrity and usability.
-Future updates will include automated graph generation, key kinetic and stoichiometric parameter calculations (e.g., growth rates, substrate uptake rates, and product yields), and their visualization.
+### Current Features
+1. **Data Cleaning**:
+   - Removes inconsistencies and ensures the dataset is ready for analysis.
+   - Handles missing values using user-defined strategies (e.g., mean, median, or zero filling).

+2. **Data Preview**:
+   - Provides statistical summaries (`describe`) and basic information (`info`) of the dataset to facilitate exploration.

+3. **Visualization**:
+   - Automatically generates key plots, such as:
+     - Time vs. individual parameters (e.g., Viable Cells, Glucose, Glutamine).
+     - Combined plots for parameters with similar units (e.g., Glucose and Glutamine).
+   - Saves all plots in a dedicated `figures` directory.

+4. **Kinetic and Stoichiometric Parameter Calculation**:
+   - Calculates key parameters such as:
+     - Specific growth rates (\( \mu \)).
+     - Substrate uptake rates (\( q \)).
+     - Biomass yields (\( Y \)).
+   - Outputs results as a consolidated DataFrame for easy interpretation and visualization.

+### Future Development
+Planned features include:
+- Advanced visualizations for kinetic and stoichiometric parameter comparisons across clones.
+- Automated identification of the exponential growth phase.
+- Expanded support for additional culture parameters (e.g., recombinant protein production).

-   This tool is ideal for researchers working in biopharmaceutical development, enabling streamlined analysis of CHO cell cultures and clone optimization.
+This tool is ideal for researchers in biopharmaceutical development, streamlining the analysis of CHO cell cultures for clone optimization and process improvement.

    ---